taocpp/PEGTL/doc/Contrib-and-Examples.md

 ###### `src/example/pegtl/uri_trace.cpp`

-Shows how to use the included tracer control, here together with the URI grammar from `<tao/pegtl/contrib/uri.hpp>`.
+Shows how to use the included (tracer control)[#taopegtlcontribtracerhpp], here together with the URI grammar from `<tao/pegtl/contrib/uri.hpp>`.
+Invoked with one or more URIs as command line arguments will attempt to parse the URIs while printing trace information to `std::cerr`.

 Copyright (c) 2014-2017 Dr. Colin Hirsch and Daniel Frey